Akashpg01/Clinic-Appointment-system-/README.md

 # Installing the required dependencies :

-In the root directory : "npm install" cd client : "npm install "
+1.In the root directory : "npm install"

+2.cd client : "npm install "

-To start the frontend : "npm start"
+3.To start the frontend : "npm start"

-To start the backend and frontend Concurrently Use : "npm run dev"
+4.To start the backend and frontend Concurrently Use : "npm run dev"

 # Project Team Members :
 1.Yash Gaikwad